orgmycology/astropy_report/index.md

-# Astropy Community Engagement Report {.unnumbered}
+# Astropy Community Engagement Report

 This report was created in early 2024 by the team at [Organizational Mycology](https://orgmycology.com) for the Astropy Open Source community.